johnallenvalentine/johnallenvalentine.github.io/index.md

 # title: Welcome.
 ---

-My name is J. A. Valentine, and these are some of my micro-stories.
+My name is John Valentine, and these are some of my micro-stories.